Praveen5102/location_based_maps/README.md

 6. **Optional - Set Up Android Emulator**
 If you don’t have an Android emulator set up, you can create one by following these steps:

   - Open Android Studio.
   - Go to AVD Manager
   - Create a new virtual device and choose a system image
   - Launch the emulator

 ## How to Use the App

 1. **Enter Location:** When the app starts, it will display the user-provided location on the map with a red marker.

-2.**Detect Current Location:** The app will automatically detect the user's current location and display it with a blue marker on the map.
+2. **Detect Current Location:** The app will automatically detect the user's current location and display it with a blue marker on the map.

 3. **Toggle Map Type:** You can switch between street and satellite map views by tapping the Map button on the top right corner of the app.

 ## Package Used